magaud/projective-prover/README.md

 - launching Coq in command-line mode : coqtop -I src -R theories Tuto0
 - Loading the prover infrastructure inside Coq : Require Import Tuto0.Loader.

+See https://github.com/pascalschreck/MatroidIncidenceProver for the implementation of the saturation procedure and the generation of the Coq script (calls "main file.stat").

 See also : https://github.com/ProjectiveGeometry/ProjectiveGeometry

-See https://github.com/pascalschreck/MatroidIncidenceProver for the implementation of the saturation procedure and the generation of the Coq script (Using prouver-pascal directory at the moment, calls "main file.stat").

 # TODO
 - ignore hypotheses which are not of the form rk(?e)=?v